TrudeEH/web/content/notes/how_to_computer/index.md

 If you found that I made a mistake, want to improve one of my circuits, or have any constructive feedback to share, please contact me, and I will happily add your name to the credits.

-Everything in this website, including other notes and posts (and the website itself) is open-source, licensed under the `MIT`.
+Everything in this website, including other notes and posts (and the website itself) is open-source, licensed under the `MIT` license.
 Feel free to use it for your own research.
 If you'd like to submit a PR or Issue on [GitHub](https://github.com/TrudeEH/web), I would appreciate it!